soos3d/connectkit-elastos-demo/README.md

     <img src="https://i.imgur.com/xmdzXU4.png" />
   </a>
   <h3>
- @particle-network/connectkit on Lumia Demo
+ @particle-network/connectkit on ElastOS Demo
   </h3>
 </div>

-# Particle Connect on Lumia
+# Particle Connect on ElastOS

 **Particle Connect** enables a unified modal driving connection with social logins (through Particle Auth) and standard Web3 wallets, creating an equally accessible experience for Web3 natives and traditional consumers.
 Particle Connect is an all-in-one SDK capable of handling end-to-end onboarding and wallet connection.

-This app enables you to log in using social logins or Web3 methods via Particle Connect and interact with the [Lumia chain](https://docs.lumia.org/).
+This app enables you to log in using social logins or Web3 methods via Particle Connect and interact with the [ElastOS chain](https://elastos.dev/).
 You can view your account information and send transfer transactions to any address you input in the UI.

 Built using: